gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 So what do I recommend?
 Well, the good old git submodules and compiling from source approach.
 It's cumbersome, yes, but also:

-- It's simple, dead simple
+- It's dead simple
-- It's better than manually vendored because of git
+- It's better than manually vendoring because git has the history and the diff functionalities
 - You know exactly, down to the commit, which version of the dependency is in use
-- Upgrading the version of a single dependency is trivial
+- Upgrading the version of a single dependency is trivial, just run `git checkout`
 - It works on every platform
 - You get to choose exactly the compilation flags, compiler, etc to build all the dependencies.
 And you can even tailor it per dependency!
 - Developers know it already even if they have no C++ experience
 - Fetching the dependencies is secure and the remote source is in git.
 No one is changing that sneakily.
 - It works recursively (i.e.: transitively, for the dependencies of your dependencies)

 Compiling each dependency in each submodule can be as simple as `add_subdirectory` with CMake, or `git submodule foreach make` by hand.

+If submodules are really not an option, an alternative is to still compile from source but do it by hand, with one script, that fetches each dependency and builds it.
 Example in the wild: Neovim.

-Of course, if your dependency graph visualized in Graphviz looks like a Rorschach test, it is not easily doable, but it might be still possible, using a build system like Buck2, which does hybrid local-remote builds, and reuses build artifacts between builds from different users.
+Of course, if your dependency graph visualized in Graphviz looks like a Rorschach test and has to build thousands of dependencies, it is not easily doable, but it might be still possible, using a build system like Buck2, which does hybrid local-remote builds, and reuses build artifacts between builds from different users.

 If you look at the landscape of package managers for compiled languages (Go, Rust, etc), all of them that I know of compile from source.
 It's the same approach, minus git, plus the automation.